How to Elevate Your ITIL Incident Management Process (in 2024)

 If you communicate too much, you risk taxing a carrier or overwhelming a client or end-user—or risking important messages getting lost in the noise of endless notifications.
 But if you don’t provide updates frequently enough, this could stress those stakeholders and force them to operate uninformed.

-• The beginning of finding a solution here is to start with what the “user” actually needs to know.
-There are a number of ways to execute on this information.
+• Finding a solution here starts with what the “user” actually needs to know.
+There are several ways to execute this information.

 • For some, notifying the user only when necessary is enough.
-For example, a lot of action tends to happen when you are on a P3, so notifying them when this is going on makes sense.
+For example, a Priority 3 incident typically requires only occasional notifications to users.

-• On the other end of the spectrum, it’s useful to know when a client likes to sort and filter messages themselves.
-In this case, they often want every email, so notifying them more frequently is appropriate because it will be delegated internally.
+• On the other end of the spectrum, knowing when a client likes to sort and filter messages is useful.
+In this case, they often want every notification, so notifying them more frequently is appropriate because it will be delegated internally.

 • Another way to limit the volume of notifications is to set a time limit for resolution.
-For example, if the incident is not resolved in under 3 minutes, then the customer should be notified.
+For example, the customer should be notified if the incident is not resolved in under 3 minutes.
 This can cut back on unnecessary notifications for routine bounces.

-Greater context surrounding the issue, such as how parties are involved in the resolution process, is another factor in client communication.
-If the client is lacking the necessary information to understand why you are making the decisions you are making regarding urgency and impact, it would be in your best interest to fill them in.
+Another factor in client communication is the greater context surrounding the issue, such as who and what parties are involved in the resolution process.
+If the client lacks the necessary information to understand why you are making the decisions you are making regarding urgency and impact, it would be in your best interest to fill them in.

 Going back to our fiber cut example, if your client is experiencing issues due to a cut fiber, and you know that the fiber carrier is fixing it, and cannot fix it any faster, you may only check in with them every hour to get a status report.